 That said, using minimalist techniques can help you have less stress and more time in your day, which can add to your happiness.

 What is the one in one out rule for minimalism?

 The one in one out rule for minimalism is that when a new item comes into your home, you have to get rid of an item.
 That way, the number of items you have stays the same.

 If you liked reading about the minimalism challenge, then you’ll love these articles!

 Try this 30-day minimalism challenge to change your life!

 Thirty days gives you a lot of time to transform your life.
-You may love some of the challenges and not like others, and that’s okay.
-The key is to give yourself a chance to try new things, see how new habits sit with you and what you’d like to carry forward in your life to maintain a calmer mind and maybe even help your finances along the way.
+You may love some of these 30-day minimalism challenge ideas and not like others, and that’s okay.
+The key is to give yourself a chance to try new things, see how new habits sit with you and what you’d like to carry forward in your life to maintain a calmer mind, and maybe even help your finances along the way.

-Learn more about applying minimalism to your finances with our completely free financial courses and worksheets!
-Also, be sure to follow Clever Girl Finance on Instagram, Facebook, and YouTube, for top financial tips and motivation to reach your goals!
+Learn more about applying minimalism to your finances with our completely free financial courses and worksheets, or follow Clever Girl Finance on Instagram, Facebook, and YouTube for top financial tips and motivation to reach your goals!